parkerholladay/node-octopus-deploy/README.md

 Run `npm run test:watch` to run tests in watch mode (ideal for development)

-Run `npm run test:cover` to run tests and report on test coverge
+Run `npm run test:cover` to run tests and report on test coverage

 # License